-‘Tis the season for sunshine, cool breezes, and outdoor dining in New Orleans.
+‘Tis the season for sunshine, cool breezes, and and crisp air.
+Fall is the perfect time for outdoor dining in New Orleans.
 Treat yourself to a delicious meal in a lovely atmosphere - whether it be a beignet and frozen coffee, or a fancy, five-star brunch.

 Here, find our top picks for places to dine outdoors...